cody-nivens/kube-ci-cd-update/README.md

 # Kubernetes-CI-CD and Ruby on Rails

-This project is a minikube Kubernetes installation for the running of Rails applications.
-It was created to learn more of Kubernetes as well as the problems of running applications involving multiple services in the cluster.
+This project creates a minikube Kubernetes installation for the running of Rails applications.
+It was created to learn more of
+Kubernetes as well as the problems of running applications involving multiple services in the cluster.

+This project is associated with [https://github.com/cody-nivens/rails-ci-k8s.git](https://github.com/cody-nivens/rails-ci-k8s.git).
+That project installs a generator to create the files necessary to run under this project.
+Running the install script, saving to the repo server and running using Jenkins to build, test and deliver the project as a kubernetes deployment.
+The install creates a Jenkinsfile, two database and Dockerfiles for testing and production.
+The Kubernetes setup yaml files are stored in the k8s directory at the application top.

 ## Getting Started